SnakeBoss7/HOME_LAB/Readme.md

 6.  **Response**: Automatically creates a Jira ticket with all gathered context.

 **Scripts:**
-- [Alert Script](MINI-SOAR-PY/alert_script.py) - Main controller for the SOAR pipeline.
+- [Alert Script](SoarWorkflow/soar_flow.py) - Main controller for the SOAR pipeline.
-- [LLM Integration](MINI-SOAR-PY/llm.py) - Module for AI-based formatting and mapping.

 ### 3. Attack Simulation (Atomic Red Team)
 Simulated attacks used to test and validate the detection pipeline.